X.509 Certificates and CRLs¶

 add(Certificate_Extension *extn, bool critical = false)¶

-Adds a new extension to the list.
+Adds a new extension to the extensions object.
+If an extension of the same type already exists,

 replace(Certificate_Extension *extn, bool critical = false)¶